Package 'stratallo'

 (numeric or NULL)

-optional lower bounds m1,,mHm_1,\ldots,m_H, or upper bounds M1,,MHM_1,\ldots,M_H, or NULL to indicate that there is no inequality constraints in the optimization problem considered.
-If not NULL, the bounds is to be treated either as:
+optional lower bounds m1,,mHm_1,\ldots,m_H, or upper bounds M1,,MHM_1,\ldots,M_H, or NULL to indicate that no inequality constraints are imposed.
+If not NULL, bounds is interpreted as:

 unit_costs